By JOHN T. WARD

 A new pharmacy and convenience store has filed plans to open on East Front Street near Riverview Medical Center, even as two other drugstores – a giant Walgreens and an independent – move ahead elsewhere on the East Side.

-Marlboro-based real estate investor Mark Foreman filed plans last week for 39 Front Street, a stucco-covered building next door to Sugarush cupcakes, for use as a first-floor retail pharmacy with offices above.
+Marlboro-based real estate investor Mark Forman filed plans last week for 39 Front Street, a stucco-covered building next door to Sugarush cupcakes, for use as a first-floor retail pharmacy with offices above.

-The retail use is permitted, but Foreman will need some variances, according to borough planing director Donna Smith-Barr.
+The retail use is permitted, but Forman will need some variances, according to borough planing director Donna Smith-Barr.

 “I think they’re looking to do more of a convenience store with a pharmacy,” he said Tuesday.
 “It’s less about the prescriptions than having a place to pick stuff up” on the way in or out of the hospital.